 The client leverages two reusable middlewares from sibling packages:

-Manages JWT token injection with a concurrency-safe actor and public operation rules.
+BearerTokenAuthMiddleware Manages JWT token injection with a concurrency-safe actor and public operation rules.

 Together, they demonstrate the power of middleware chaining in OpenAPI Runtime β clean, modular extensions without inheritance or global state.